vseryakov/alpinejs-app/README.md

 There are predefined system events:

+ - `alpine:init` - is sent on document alpine:init event from Alpine.
+Initializes custom elements at the moment, in case some components were loaded after app and Alpine loaded it is necessary to emit it again via `app.emit('alpine:init')`
  - `path:restore` - is sent by the window `popstate` event from `app.start`
  - `path:save` - is sent by `app.render` for main components only
  - `path:push` - is sent just before calling `history.pushState` with the path to be pushed